 There will also be space provision for the storage of food waste for the townhouses in this Development Area and an appropriate area for the storage of bulky waste to alleviate problems created by fly-tipping.

-To note, the proposed residential units in Development Area 2 will continue to be developed to meet LBRuT’s storage and collection arrangement.
+The proposed residential units in Development Area 2 will continue to be developed to meet LBRuT’s storage and collection arrangement.
+Household waste arising will be collected weekly by LBRuT, which was discussed and agreed with LBRuT’s Waste Team (Appendix A).

 Application B – School